AlexanderJaros/zodiac-app/README.md

 # zodiac-app
-Zodiac app for final project.
+Astrologt sign generating segment of app for final project for OPIM 244.

 ## Setup